 Screaming Good Garden

-Speaking of the building, Sonoma Community Center has some beautiful outdoor gardens to stroll and relax and take in a new art exhibit.
-Meet Moringa and Marigold, life-size sculptures of a mother and her infant elephant brought to Sonoma as part of The Great Elephant Migration global art exhibit.
+Outside, the Sonoma Community Center has some beautiful outdoor gardens for relaxing and taking in a new art exhibit.
+Meet Moringa and Marigold, life-size sculptures of a mother and her infant elephant, brought to Sonoma as part of The Great Elephant Migration global art exhibit.
 Located in the front garden, Moringa and Marigold were handmade by artists from The Real Elephant Collective, using lantana—an invasive weed across the globe.

-Removing the weeds makes more space for wildlife and nature, and is recycled into art and sculpture.
+Removing the weeds makes more space for other plants and wildlife.
+The weeds are then recycled into sculptures and other artwork.
 You can kiss the elephants, you can hug the elephants, you just can’t climb on them.
 Our recommendation?
-Sit among them in one of the benches or chairs in the garden, and just enjoy the quiet beauty of it.
+Sit among them on one of the benches or chairs in the garden, and just enjoy the quiet beauty of it.

 BONUS WINE: Nearby Sojourn Cellars is a boutique tasting room with high-scoring pinots, chardonnays, and cabernets.
 It's well worth a visit for a friendly patio tasting.
 Soujourn Cellars is dog-friendly!